 So you’re about to have a threenager.
 Congratulations!
-The added excitement in your life—from exuberant gestures of love to devastating reactions to anything that causes sadness—means that you are going to want to celebrate this milestone.
-Keep reading for our take on throwing the most epic 3-year-old birthday party, ever.
+The added excitement in your life—from exuberant gestures of love to devastating reactions to anything that causes sadness—means that you’ll want to celebrate this milestone.
+Keep reading for our take on throwing the most epic birthday party for three-year-olds ever.

 To Theme or Not to Theme?

 Real Mom Advice: I threw a ninja-themed party for my son when he turned three, and he was more excited about the decorations than he was about his presents.
-He still has his banner—which was his name in Japanese surrounded by ninja images—hanging in his room.
+He still has his banner—his name in Japanese surrounded by ninja images—hanging in his room.

-How Many Kids Should I Invite to a 3-Year-Old-Birthday Party?
+How Many Kids Should I Invite to a Birthday Party for Three-Year-Olds?